mike-lischke/stringtemplate4ts/doc/cheatsheet.md

 import "group file.stg"
 ```

-The paths can be absolute, but should probably be relative to the class path or the directory of the template that imports them.
+The paths can be absolute, but should probably be relative to the directory of the template that imports them.

 ## Reserved words